leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 Q﻿.
 Hey Troy!
 When you aren't visiting clients, where do you help them from?

 A﻿.
-Im currently based and working in Brixton, South London.
+Im currently based and working from Brixton, South London.

 Q﻿.
 And what exactly do you do at LeftBrain?

 A﻿.
-I'm part of the Tech Support All Rounder Team, or how we like to call ourselves, ET2.
-Our role is spread out and help across other teams which means I'm always learning new tricks.
+I'm part of the Tech Support All Rounder Team, or how we like to call ourselves, "ET2".
+Our role is spread out and we help across other teams which means I'm always learning new tricks.

 Q﻿.
 Awesome!
 Are you working on anything particular right now?